andrewacashner/hearingfaithms/chapters/chapter-2.md

 Some villancico poets and composers go further than stating that senses can be deceitful; they use paradox to deliberately confuse the senses for pious purposes.
-We have already seen in the previous chapter that many villancicos feature auditory "special effects" like echoes, voices imitating instruments, and voices imitating birdsong.
+We have already seen in chapter `ref:ch:intro` that many villancicos feature auditory "special effects" like echoes, voices imitating instruments, and voices imitating birdsong.
 Such pieces might be compared to the contemporary rise of *trompe l'oeil*